 About SNAP Recertification in Michigan

-There are a few ways you can renew your benefits, and they are the same as when you apply: over the phone, in person or online.
+There are a few ways you can renew your benefits, and they are the same as when you apply; over the phone, in person or online.
 When you are completing your SNAP recertification over the phone, you can call your caseworker or the local office to recertify.
 If you want to know how to recertify, you can contact the Michigan SNAP hotline.

 Having to renew food stamps online is one of the most efficient ways to renew your benefits.
-You log into your MI Bridges account, fill out the renewal application, report your changes alongside any supporting documents and submit for approval.
+You log into your MI Bridges account, fill out the renewal application, report your changes alongside any supporting documents and submit it for approval.

 The same process occurs when you are renewing over the phone or in person.
 However, when recertifying in person, you must complete a paper application before going to submit it in person.

-How to Appeal a Food Stamps Denial in Michigan
+About Appealing a Food Stamps Denial in Michigan

 The first action to take is to contact the local SNAP office.
 You can contact them to confirm if there were any errors while processing the application.
 If the application is still being denied, you may proceed to appeal food stamps denial.